DorianGailhard/doriangailhard.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I started a PhD at Télécom Paris.
 Advised by Jhony Giraldo, Enzo Tartaglione and Lirida Naviner de Barros.
-The PhD focuses on **generative models** and **graph theory** and aims at deep-learning based electronic chip design generation.
+The PhD focuses on **generative models** and **graph theory** and aims at developing a deep-learning model able to generate electronic chip designs.